envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `Day` | RateLimitUnitDay specifies the rate limit interval to be 1 day.<br /> |

-#### RateLimitUsageSpecifier
+#### RateLimitUsage

-RateLimitUsageSpecifier specifies the attributes within the request context from which the Envoy retrieves the usage number to reduce the rate limit counters.
+RateLimitUsage specifies the attributes within the request/response context from which the Envoy retrieves the number to reduce the rate limit counters.

 By default, Envoy looks up the usage number from the `envoy.ratelimit.hits_addend` filter metadata.